alanxoc3/pres/devcon2021/devcon2021.md

 - zsh: the z shell
 - fish: the friendly interactive shell
 - nu: a new type of shell
+- exit: leave a shell or ctrl-d
+- clear: clear the screen or ctrl-l

 # basic navigation
 - pwd: print working directory